WorksApplications/Sudachi/README.md

 Sudachi has two types of dictionaries.

-- Core: include basic vocabulary (default)
+- Core: includes basic vocabulary (default)
-- Full: include miscellaneous proper nouns
+- Full: includes miscellaneous proper nouns

 ### How to use the full dictionary